 You see my point?
 A business plan, just like a set of new year resolutions, isn’t enough on it’s own.
 You need motivation, accountability and practical help when things don’t go to plan.
 You need people to walk – or run – alongside you on the marathon that is running your startup.
 And I don’t mean just anyone.
 You want someone who has “been there, done that and got the t-shirt”.
 Someone in the same situation as you, who shares your experience because they have been through something very similar.

-It’s one of the reasons I joined an Entrepreneur Board and now run them.
+It’s one of the reasons I created Funding Mastermind.

 Being with other startup founders and business owners who generously pool expertise and experience, creating a space where everyone learns, improves and grows their business.
 This isn’t about networking or a talking shop.
 This is about focus.
 Focus on the challenges of running and growing your business.
 That focus is rewarded with honest feedback, grounded insight and the best mix of challenge and encouragement.
 What’s more, it works for all business owners, all year round, not just when you are a startup founder re-visiting the business plan!